microsoft/industry/healthcare/solutions/patientAccess/readme.md

 * Allow self-service capabilities for patients via the patient access portal.
   * Those self-service capabilities include booking an appointment, searching for a practicioner, as well as review current appointments.
-* Work-in-progress

 ## Monitoring

 ### Design considerations

 * Telemetry, metrics, and logs are disabled for portal apps, and must explicitly be enabled and requires Azure Application Insights.
-* Performance and scale are determined by the license add-ons for for portal apps
+* Performance and scale are determined by the license add-ons for for portal apps.
 * There are multiple identity providers for patients when accesing the self-service portal, including Azure AD B2B, Microsoft Accounts and others.

 ### Design recommendations

 * Use a dedicated Azure Application Insights instance, connected with Log Analytics to capture key telemetry, metrics, and logs for the portal apps.
-* Create alerts and views to monitor usage, such as logins, performance, and response time in order to make informed decision around need for additional add-on licensing
+* Create alerts and views to monitor usage, such as logins, performance, and response time in order to make informed decision around need for additional add-on licensing.
-* If portal apps are used externally, ensure you have purchased required add-on capacity to meet expected peak
+* If portal apps are used externally, ensure you have purchased required add-on capacity to meet expected peak.

+## Security

+### Design considerations

+* Once provisioned, the portal will become public and will be accesible by anyone from any computer from the internet.

+### Design recommendations

+* Ensure portal authentication is configured to your chosen identity provider.
+* Restrict portal access from a list of IP addresses and CIDR ranges to limit portal access as described on this [article](https://docs.microsoft.com/powerapps/maker/portals/admin/ip-address-restrict).

 ## Implementation guide for Patient Access